performant-software/dm-2/README.md

 EMAIL_PASSWORD=POSTMARK_SMTP_SECRET_KEY
 ```

 If you are using SendGrid for emails, you must go to your provisioned SendGrid account from the Heroku dashboard, and find the "Settings" > "API Keys" section of the SendGrid service.
 Click the "Create API Key" button, copy the created key to the `EMAIL_PASSWORD` environment variable, and set the `EMAIL_USERNAME` environment variable to `apikey`.
 The other defaults for SendGrid are port 587 and server `smtp.sendgrid.net`.
+Note: some users have reported issues with SendGrid's spam filters trapping email notifications and not sending them forward.
+Using Postmark is therefore recommended.

 ```env
 EMAIL_PORT=587